Running With Your Dog: Tips For Hydration

 1. How often should my dog drink?

 Before, during, and after a run: whenever you take a drink of water, you should also give your dog an opportunity to drink.
 Know your run; if it’s a quick 5K, you may not routinely take along bottled water, and most likely your dog will be okay waiting ‘til you get home, too.
-Longer distances demand you bring it; consider a collapsible portable dog bowl if your workout buddy won’t drink from a water bottle.
+Longer distances demand you bring it; consider a collapsible portable dog bowl, designed for travel, if your workout buddy won’t drink from a water bottle.
 And avoid puddles, which harbor toxins and contaminants she should not ingest.

 2. How much should my dog drink?